Aridoge13/Computational_Biology/README.md

 > *Process a FASTA file of variant-rich loci, score GC content and codon usage, and run downstream motif analysis to assess regulatory potential.*

 This toolkit can be used to generate publication-ready insights from raw sequence data — whether you’re exploring de novo genes, transcript isoforms, or somatic variant landscapes.

+> *Call structural variants from long-read mammalian genomes, construct lineage-aware pangenome graphs, and score harmful alleles to assess hybridization risk and genetic rescue potential.*

+This conservation genomics extension transforms raw genomic data into conservation-ready insights—from pangenome graphs of endangered populations to genetic load estimates for managed breeding decisions.

 ---
 ## Key Benefits